wkoszek/me/source/blog/2015-07-28-optimize-for-developers-time.md

 write such programs, how friendly the developer’s environment is, and whether it stands in my way of achieving goals.

-[*New Horizons’ space mission is powered by athe 12 MHz CPU*](http://www.forbes.com/sites/erikkain/2015/07/16/the-pluto-spacecraft-is-running-on-an-original-playstation-cpu/), but desktop and mobile solutions aren’t space ventures.
+[*New Horizons’ space mission is powered by the 12 MHz CPU*](http://www.forbes.com/sites/erikkain/2015/07/16/the-pluto-spacecraft-is-running-on-an-original-playstation-cpu/), but desktop and mobile solutions aren’t space ventures.
 In 2015, I’d expect most of these resource limitations to be abandoned since we moved